rish-16/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC06 - Add an appointment**
+**Use case: UC05 - Add an appointment**

 **MSS**

-1. User requests to list patients.
-2. `Doc'it` displays all patients.
+1. `Doc'it` displays all patients.
-3. User adds an appointment, matching the appointment to the specific patient.
+2. User adds an appointment, matching the appointment to the specific patient.
-4. `Doc'it` adds the appointment and associates it to the patient.
+3. `Doc'it` adds the appointment and associates it to the patient.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The date of the appointment AND/OR the specified patient are invalid.

+    * 2a1. `Doc'it` shows an error message.

+      Use case resumes at step 2.

+**Use case: UC06 - Edit an appointment**

+**MSS**

+1. `Doc'it` displays all patients and appointments.
+2. User edits an appointment, specifying new appointment details to replace old appointment details.
+3. `Doc'it` edits the appointment details.

+   Use case ends.

+**Extensions**

+* 2a.
+The date of the appointment AND/OR the specified patient are invalid.

-    * 3a1. `Doc'it` shows an error message.
+    * 2a1. `Doc'it` shows an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

 **Use case: UC07 - Delete an appointment**

 **MSS**

-1. User requests to list appointments.
-2. `Doc'it` displays all appointments.
+1. `Doc'it` displays all appointments.
-3. User requests to delete a specific appointment in the list.
+2. User requests to delete a specific appointment in the list.
-4. `Doc'it` deletes the appointment and removes the appointment association from the originally associated patient.
+3. `Doc'it` deletes the appointment and removes the appointment association from the originally associated patient.

    Use case ends.